microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-09.md

 ## Pre-requisites

 Before you can perform this challenge:
-	· Ensure you created a solution in Challenge 2
+- Ensure you created a solution in the earlier Challenges
-	· Ensure you have a test environment for which you can import your development solution
+- Ensure you have a test environment for which you can import your development solution

 ## Introduction